CaptainCrowbar/crow/docs/options.md

   valid enumeration values.
 * The argument supplied for a string option does not match the pattern specified for it.
+* The argument supplied for a file option does not meet the flag condition, or is not a valid file path for this operating system.
 * There are unclaimed arguments left over after all options have been satisfied.

+(If more than one of these error conditions exists for the same argument, it is unspecified which one will be reported.)

 ```c++
 bool Options::found(const std::string& name) const;